mchmarny/stackdriver-notification-handler/README.md

 ### Policy

 To monitor GCP and even AWS resources, you need to create alerting policies that when triggered, will use the above created channel (WebHook) to send notifications to Cloud Run.
 In the [policy/](policy/) directory you will find a few sample policies.
-Here is an example of policy monitoring PubSub topic for un acknowledged messages (age or number)
+Here is an example of policy monitoring PubSub topic for un unacknowledged messages (age or number)

 ```yaml
 ---